Heavy Manufacturing of Power Plants

 AEM-Tekhnologii was established in 2007 as a private joint stock company based in St Petersburg and is the leading AEM entity for manufacture of reactor equipment.
 Since 2010 it has managed Petrozavodskmash.
 Since 2009 AEM had been trying to acquire Volgodonsk-based Atommash, part of Energomash group, and in October 2012 it took over the assets of Atommash as lessee.

 AEM’s Energomashspetsstal (EMSS), a castings and forgings manufacturer, is in Ukraine.
-Major upgrading of EMSS will be concluded in 2012, enabling it to make the forged components of large reactor pressure vessels such as those for VVER-TOI units.
+Major upgrading of EMSS was completed in 2012, enabling it to make the forged components of large reactor pressure vessels such as those for VVER-TOI units.
+In 2013 it produced the first 420-tonne forging for a VVER-TOI reactor pressure vessel.
 As well as power engineering, it has metallurgy, mechanical engineering and shipbuilding divisions, and earlier (to 1989) provided steam generators and reactor pressure vessels for Atommash at Volgodonsk.
 It is to supply the forged components for the Baltic (1?) pressure vessel to AEM-Tekhnologii at the Atommash plant.

 In May 2012 Rosenergoatom said that reactor pressure vessels for its VVER-TOI reactors would be made by both Izhorskiye Zavody and EMSS with Petrozavodskmash.
 EMSS will supply forged components to Petrozavodskmash and the Atommash plant.
 Earlier, Krasnye Barrikady shipyard and the engineering company AEM-Tekhnologii were mentioned as alternatives to Izhorskiye Zavody to supply reactor pressure vessels, and when the latter leased the Atommash plant in October 2012 that option took shape.